Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 4. Engage Former Clients With Experiential Marketing Instead of News & Ads

-Why Experiential Marketing Will Work Better Than Facebook in 2019
+Why Experiential Marketing Will Work Better Than Facebook

 Instead of sending them a barrage of market news or pictures of your latest listing, why not give them an offline experience they’ll remember?

 As any experienced broker in your office will tell you, 5 minutes of in person contact with your former clients is worth 500 Facebook posts.

 After all, when you engage with your sphere in person, you stop being a distraction as they scroll through their newsfeeds, and become an actual person again.

 You’ll Give Them Something to Talk About & Share

 As if that wasn’t enough to get you thinking about taking your marketing offline more, studies show that your former clients will not only be more engaged, but are likely to share the experience you offer them on social media as well.

 In fact, a recent study by the Event Marketing Institute found that 98% of consumers capture content (photos, videos) at live events, and 100% of those that do share it across social media.